 "Working on this makes you take stock of values and the community.
 It is a great privilege for us all to be involved."

-Martyn Heather, Head of Education at the Premier League, said the Football Remembers WWII project epitomised the League's commitment to developing "academy players as young men of quality and good character off the pitch as well as on it".
+Premier League Education Adviser, Martyn Heather, said the Football Remembers WWII project epitomised the League's commitment to developing "academy players as young men of quality and good character off the pitch as well as on it".

-The Premier League worked with Big Ideas on bringing the project to life and Virginia Crompton, its CEO, said that meeting the academy players had also meant much to the player-veterans.
+The Premier League worked with Big Ideas on bringing the project to life and Virginia Crompton, Big Ideas' CEO, said that meeting the Academy players had also meant much to the player-veterans.

-"It is a precious experience and vital that we take the opportunity now, while we can, to make these connections.
-Anyone who is interested in getting involved can sign up at the link below."
+"It is a precious experience and vital that we take the opportunity now, while we can, to make these connections," Crompton said.